Network-Sec/bin-tools-pub/README.md

 fuzzlib.py - encoding and fuzzing toolkit

 - The script / lib is intended to be imported, still there's a main function at the end with an example implementation, meaning you can use it as-is / standalone
-- I made this lib for usage as cli tool (quickly do some encoding stuff) as well as larger projects (e.g. XSS fuzzer)
+- We made this lib for usage as cli tool (quickly do some encoding stuff) as well as larger projects (e.g. XSS fuzzer)
 - Both lib and fuzzer below are made async for best performance

 ### Usage Example